 Ireneaus’ list contradicts that of Tertullian (Praescriptione, xxii) in which Clement comes after apostle Peter.
 Interestingly, the New Advent Catholic Encyclopedia has this to say about “pope” Linus:

-The Vatican has put out conflicting lists of popes from Peter which had to be revised.
+The Vatican has published conflicting lists of popes from Peter which had to be revised.
 The earliest list is from the Liber Pontificalis (presumably first composed in the 6th century), yet even the New Catholic Encyclopedia says:

 3. The nature of papal successions.